avisra/SiteWarmup/README.md

 Make sure you edit the OvernightProcess script to include the values applicable to your project.
 If the comments are not clear enough, please let me know and I'll clarify.

+The script makes use of the Sitefinity Precompiler tool.
+You can read about and download this from here: http://docs.sitefinity.com/for-developers-sitefinity-precompiler-tool

 #Considerations

 This is not a one-size-fits-all solution.
 Unfortunately, each project is different.
 If you make changes weekly, then it doesn't make sense for you to run the Precompiler nightly - you should separate it from the site warmup portion (so precompilation happens weekly and site warmup still happens nightly).